1990 - Developments in the sport of BMX.

 Also the I.BMX.F./ FIAC situation was discussed.

-I.BMX.F. were in serious negotiations with F.I.A.C.
-Even a Committee of Equal Representatives met on September 16/17-1989 in London, England.
+I.BMX.F. was in serious negotiations with F.I.A.C. at the time.
+Even a Committee of Equal Representatives met on September 16/17th.-1989 in London, England.
 The proposal there was, lets have one joint World Championship, for the first time in 1992 and start from now on exchanging riders.
-In October 1989 an answer came from F.I.A.C. that they were o.k.
+In October 1989 an answer came from F.I.A.C. that they were o.k. with that proposal.
 At the I.BMX.F.
 B. of D. meeting in January 1990, this was discussed and the final decision of the I.BMX.F. was sent to the F.I.A.C.: A joint W.C. in 1991 was not possible at the time.
-The Mexico Race (W.C.) was at that moment already allocated by the I.BMX.F.
+The Mexico Race (W.C.) was at that moment already allocated by the I.BMX.F. to them.

 Continental reports during the I.BMX.F. congress.